xvapx/nixos-dotfiles/README.md

 ~~~~
 user = callPackage /path/to/user { };
 ~~~~
-and if you have it on github, you can use this:
+and if you have it on github, you can use this to use a specific commit:
 ~~~~
 usersrc = pkgs.fetchFromGitHub {
   owner = "yourGithubUser";